-- Roll dough into 1.5 inch balls and place on ungreased cookie sheet.
+- Roll dough into 1.5-inch balls and place on an ungreased cookie sheet.

-- Bake for 8-9 minutes or until edges are golden.
+- Bake for 8-9 minutes or until the edges are golden.
 Let cool.

 - Make frosting by creaming together two softened 8 oz. cream cheese bars and ½ cup softened butter (1 stick).
 Add 2 teaspoons vanilla.
 Slowly add about 3 cups of powdered sugar.
 Add more or less sugar to get the consistency you desire.